argentlabs/argent-x/Readme.md

 To contribute to this repository please read the [contributing guidelines](Contributing.md) first.

-To setup the repo on your machine just run:
+To setup the repository on your machine just run:

 ```bash
 yarn setup # setup dependencies